MyFi-UBT/thesis_implementation/README.md

-Code for the thesis "Verbesserung von Prozessmodellen durch relevante Prozessdetails" from Myriel Fichtner.
+Code for the thesis "Verbesserung von Prozessmodellen durch relevante Prozessdetails" by Myriel Fichtner.
 --
 **Project Description**